John Milton (Florida politician): Political career

+Florida was never a strategic priority for either side, but as the war drew to a close and the Confederacy was close to defeat, Milton became worn down by the stress of his office.
+Governor Milton left Tallahassee for his plantation, Sylvania, in Marianna, Florida.
 In his final message to the state legislature, he said that the Northern Army leaders "have developed a character so odious that death would be preferable to reunion with them".

 On April 1, 1865, his son, William Henry Milton, found the governor dead of a gunshot wound to the head.
 The president of the Florida Senate, Abraham K. Allison, was sworn in as governor of Florida later that day.
 Governor John Milton is buried at Saint Luke's Episcopal Cemetery in Marianna.